shuo-ding/Flarum-Tags-Auto-Generator/README.md

 This program generates MySQL scripts to insert the tags and sub-tags into the Tags table in your Flarum database.
 It has been tested working in Flarum 1.04

-Please first delete all entries (BACKUP FIRST, as your old tags will be deleted totally) in your Tags table before pasting the script in your mysql console
+Please first delete all entries (BACKUP FIRST, AS ALL TAGS WILL BE REMOVED) in your Tags table before pasting the script in your mysql console.
+You can do this by connecting to mysql console, selecting to use your own database, and inputting "delete from tags;"

 I include a WindowsApp.zip for you to run it directly from your Windows PC.
 You can also download my code and build it in Visual Studio 2019.